 Talent adding previously saved T cell supernatant to the well.
 TXT: Repeat transduction on day 5, then wash cells on day 6

+Add “Day 6” to conner of the video for shots 2.17

-Wash the T cells with PBS containing calcium and magnesium [1].
+“On Day 6”Wash the T cells with PBS containing calcium and magnesium [1].
 Transfer the cells to a new culture plate containing 130 units per milliliter of mouse interleukin-2 and 10 nanograms per milliliter of mouse interleukin-7 [2].
 Incubate the cells for at least 2 days or until they reach the desired expansion level based on the number of cells needed for injection [3].

+2.17.0 Tallent collects T cells from the plate into a conical tube and centrifuges.

-Talent adding phosphate-buffered saline to the cells and gently aspirating it.
+Talent resuspends pellet in phosphate-buffered saline and centrifuges.

 Talent resuspends pellet in media containing interleukin-2 and interleukin-7 and transferring the T cells to a new culture plate.